On characteristic power series of dual signed Selmer groups: Acknowledgements and dedication

 \section{Acknowledgements and dedication}

 We would like to thank Jeffrey Hatley, Antonio Lei and Meng-Fai Lim for answering many questions and for their comments on an earlier draft of this article.
 We also thank Matteo Longo and Stefano Vigni for their encouragement.
-The first author is supported by the Institute for Advancing Intelligence (IAI), TCG CREST.
+The first author is supported by the Inspire research grant.
 The second author is supported by a Simons grant and an NSF grant.
+We also thank the referee for suggesting several improvements.

 Sujatha started her work in Iwasawa theory by computing an Euler characteristic for abelian varieties (in a noncommutative setting) back in the year 1999 \cite{CoatesSujatha1999}.
-It is a pleasure to dedicate this paper to her; she introduced Iwasawa theory both to the first author of this article, and -- through the two books co-authored with John Coates \cite{CoatesSujathaotherbook,CoatesSujatha_book} -- to the second author.
+It is a pleasure to dedicate this paper to her; she introduced Iwasawa theory both to the first author and -- through the two books co-authored with John Coates \cite{CoatesSujathaotherbook,CoatesSujatha_book} -- to the second author of this article.